EmpathyApp/EmpathyApp/docs/ways-of-working/howto/setting-up-a-new-site.md

   * Directory: /public_html/{name_of_subdomain}/wp-content/plugins/empathy_app
     * The path is important because when installing in the way above and when an automatic installation is done the "empathy_app" directory is chosen automatically
     * **Important: The directory name has been changed from "empathyapp" to "empathy_app", please update your developer path if you are using the old path**
-2. Go to the wp admin area, then choose Plugins, and activate If there are problems with any of these two steps (often is unforturnately):
+2. Go to the WP admin area, then choose Plugins, and activate If there are problems with any of these two steps (often is unforturnately):
   1. Upload the plugin source again (some directories may not have been created)
   2. Refresh the plugin page and try activating the plugin again